camptocamp/c2cgeoportal/doc/administrator/administrate.rst

 All the layers in the admin interface have the following attributes:

 * ``Name``: the name of the WMS layer/group, or the WMTS layer.
-  It also used throw OpenLayers.i18n to display the name on the layers tree.
+  It is also used by OpenLayers.i18n, to display the name on the layers tree.
-* ``Public``: make the layer public, also it is accessible throw the ``Restriction areas``.
+* ``Public``: make the layer public, also it is accessible through the ``Restriction areas``.
 * ``Restrictions area``: the areas through which the user can see the layer.
 * ``Related Postgres table``: the related postgres table, used by the :ref:`administrator_editing`.